Hal Roach: United Artists

+Hal Roach offered his own explanation: "As the short comedies became a drug on the market [due to double-feature programs], we slowly dropped them.
+In order to keep the studio going, we had to do feature productions.
+We were releasing our pictures through Metro, and they were our distributing agents.
+But they made their own features; they were not interested in Hal Roach making features for them.
+I moved from Metro to United Artists."

 In May 1938, Roach sold MGM the production rights and actors contracts to the Our Gang shorts.
-Roach signed a distribution deal with United Artists at this time.

-From 1937 to 1940, Roach concentrated on producing glossy features, abandoning low comedy almost completely.
-Most of his new films were either sophisticated farces (like Topper and The Housekeeper's Daughter, 1939) or rugged action fare (like Captain Fury, 1939, and One Million B.C., 1940).
+From 1938 to 1940, Roach attempted to expand upon the successes of Topper and Merrily We Live by concentrating on producing glossy features, abandoning low comedy almost completely.
+Most of his new films were either sophisticated farces (The Housekeeper's Daughter, 1939) or rugged action fare (like Captain Fury, 1939, and One Million B.C., 1940).
 Roach's one venture into heavy drama was the acclaimed Of Mice and Men (1939), in which actors Burgess Meredith and Lon Chaney Jr. played the leading roles.
 The Laurel and Hardy comedies, once the Roach studio's biggest drawing cards, were now the studio's least important product and were phased out altogether in 1940.

 In 1940, Roach experimented with medium-length featurettes, running 40 to 50 minutes each.
 He contended that these "streamliners", as he called them, would be useful in double feature situations where the main attraction was a longer-length epic.
 Exhibitors agreed with him and used Roach's mini-features to balance top-heavy double bills.
 He had intended to introduce the new format with a series of four Laurel and Hardy featurettes, but was overruled by United Artists, which insisted on two Laurel & Hardy feature films instead.
 United Artists continued to release Roach's streamliners through 1943.
-By this time, Roach no longer had a resident company of comedy stars and cast his films with familiar featured players (William Tracy and Joe Sawyer, Johnny Downs, Jean Porter, Frank Faylen, William Bendix, George E. Stone, Bobby Watson, etc.).
+By this time, Roach no longer had a resident company of comedy stars and cast his films with familiar featured players (notably William Tracy and Joe Sawyer, Johnny Downs, Jean Porter, Frank Faylen, William Bendix, George E. Stone, Bobby Watson, Douglas Fowley, and Veda Ann Borg).

-Recognizing the value of his film library, in 1943 Roach began licensing revivals of his older productions for theatrical distribution through Film Classics, Inc. and home-movie distribution.
+In 1943 Roach, recognizing the value of his film library, began licensing revivals of his older productions for theatrical distribution through Film Classics, Inc. and home-movie distribution.